-Depending on the particular device pinout, the Analog-to-Digital Converter can have up to 32 analog input pins, designated AN0 through AN31.
+Depending on the particular device pinout, the ADC can have up to 32 analog input pins, designated AN0 through AN31.
 In addition, there are two analog input pins for external voltage reference connections.
 These voltage reference inputs may be shared with other analog input pins.
 The actual number of analog input pins and external voltage reference input configuration will depend on the specific device.

-A block diagram of the Analog-to-Digital Converter is shown in Figure 20-1.
+A block diagram of the ADC is shown in Figure 21-1.